Neelay Hath

-Neelay Hath is a 1989 Pakistani television series written by Shahid Nadeem and directed by Muhammad Azeem.
-The drama was aired during Benazir Bhutto's First Government.
-The series was also popular in India.
+Neelay Hath is a 1989 Pakistani television drama series written by Shahid Nadeem and directed and produced by Muhammad Azeem.
+It was adapted from the stage play Barri (The Acquittal), written by Nadeem and first produced by Ajoka Theatre in 1987, directed by Madeeha Gauhar.
+The series aired on PTV during the first government of Benazir Bhutto.
+It was also broadcast in India.